Kiffhost/exalted-scripture-understanding/Rules Sidebars/Lunar Strangers Book/MANIPULATION CHARM CONCEPTS.md

 instantly.
-Night's Own Alibi (Essence 3; Whispering Silver Serpent): Those who believe the Lunar’s claims must enter a Decision Point to pursue an opportunity to investigate or follow up on her claims.
+Night's Own Alibi (Essence 3; Whispering Silver Serpent): Those who believe the Lunar’s claims must enter a [[Decision Points|Decision Point]] to pursue an opportunity to investigate or follow up on her claims.
 Hovel-and-Palace Equivocation (Essence 5;
 Any-Trinket Allure): The Lunar can use Trash-isTreasure Misdirection on structures.